jeffpar/basicdos/docs/pcx86/bdman/cmd/basic/README.md

 the creation of simple BASIC programs.

-BASIC programs can use any BASIC-DOS [Commands](../) in combination with any BASIC commands using the following BASIC language elements:
+BASIC programs can use any BASIC-DOS [Commands](../) in combination with any of the following BASIC language elements:

 - [Statements](#statements)
 - [Functions](#functions)